layer5io/linkerd-service-mesh-workshop/lab-3/README.md

-# Lab 3 - Access Bookinfo site through Istio Ingress Gateway
+# Lab 3 - Ingressing and Egressing with Linkerd

 The components deployed on the service mesh by default are not exposed outside the cluster.